vzmorgan-lab/vzmorgan_EGR314_S26.github.io/docs/index.md

 ## Introduction

 * **This needs to be updated so that a reader gets an idea of the purpose of this datasheet.**
-* My name s Vanessa and I am majoring in Robotics Engineering.
+* My name is Vanessa and I am majoring in Robotics Engineering.

 ### Project Summary